National Yang Ming Chiao Tung University: Beimen Campus

+Qingpu Campus

-On April 16, 2019, the Taoyuan City Government and National Chiao Tung University signed a Memorandum of Understanding on the Taoyuan Educational R&D and Medical Park.
+In April 2019, the Taoyuan City Government and National Chiao Tung University signed a Memorandum of Understanding on the Taoyuan Educational R&D and Medical Park.
 Located just a five-minute walk from Taoyuan Metro’s A19 Taoyuan Sports Park Station, the Qingpu Campus spans 2.7 hectares and has been designated as the site for the park.
 Future plans include establishing a Global Business School, a School of Healthcare Development, and a hospital with medical center-level capabilities.